 - “Martin Luther King Jr and the Search for Peace” in The Wiley Blackwell Companion to Religion and Peace, eds.
 Jolyon Mitchell, Lesley Orr, Martyn Percy, and S. Francesca Po (Wiley Blackwell, Forthcoming).

 - Co-authored with Phillip Balla, Shannon Boyle, Samantha Juene, and Patricia Louis, “The Pedagogy of Difficult Discussions: A Conversation,” in Laura Finley, ed.
-Difficult Discussions: Issues and Ideas for Engaging College Students in Peace and Justice Topics (Information Age Press, Forthcoming).
+Difficult Discussions: Issues and Ideas for Engaging College Students in Peace and Justice Topics (Information Age Press, 2020).

 - “Teaching About the Politics of White Christianity at a State University,” Blog Contributor, “Teaching, Religion, Politics,” Wabash Center for Teaching and Learning in Religion (October 19, 2017).